-In addition to the credit union’s specific requirements outlined above, credit unions require basically the same types of assurances and documentation that commercial banks do.
-This is in regard to the approval of auto loan applications.
-There isn’t a lot of difference between the two in the loan application process.
-Just as commercial banks do, credit unions require certain level credit scores and credit histories, an acceptable debt to income ratio and evidence of the ability to repay the debt.
+In addition to the credit union’s specific requirements outlined above, credit unions require the same types of assurances and documentation that commercial banks do.
+This is concerning the approval of auto loan applications.
+Just as commercial banks do, credit unions require certain level credit scores and credit histories, an acceptable debt to income ratio, and evidence of the ability to repay the debt.

 Certain credit unions may have even more stringent criteria and requirements for the approval of car loan applications.
 You should visit your local credit union and speak with a credit union loan officer to get more details concerning their specific requirements for a new or used car loan.